Jamcre/bluetti-esp32-bridge/README.md

 - Connect to your board's wifi access point
 - Enter wifi settings username and password defined in code as "IndoorModuleXX"
 - It will create a new hotspot with its name "IndoorModuleXX"
-- You can connect to this new wifi hotspot on your laptop and navigate to [192.168.4.1](https://192.168.4.1) to see the data!
+- You can connect to this new wifi hotspot on your device and navigate to [192.168.4.1](https://192.168.4.1) to monitor the data in real time!
-- Only connect to the CYD with one device at a time
+- *NOTE*: Only connect to the CYD with one device at a time
 - The code also interfaces with our local data polling hub at Loisaida

 Now these devices are full fledged air quality sensors.
 They will save their indoor air quality measurements to their SD card.
 Their screen displays real-time temperature, humidity, and pollutant concentration measurements.
 An example file is included in the sensor folder.